Tre Voci

 Tre Voci is a professional classical music trio made up of flutist Marina Piccinini, violist Kim Kashkashian, and harpist Sivan Magen.
 The ensemble was formed after Piccinini, Kashkashian, and Magen first performed together at the 2010 Marlboro Music Festival.
-Tre Voci has appeared at Carnegie Hall, London's Wigmore Hall, the Kimmel Center and Philadelphia Art Museum through the Philadelphia Chamber Music Society, New England Conservatory's Jordan Hall, Eastman School of Music's Kilbourn Hall, University of Iowa Hancher Auditorium, Le Poisson Rouge, The Greene Space in New York City (hosted by NPR/Q2 Music), Italy's Accademia Chigiana, and more venues in the U.S., Canada, and Mexico.
+Tre Voci has appeared at Carnegie Hall, London's Wigmore Hall, the Kimmel Center and Philadelphia Museum of Art through the Philadelphia Chamber Music Society, New England Conservatory's Jordan Hall, Eastman School of Music's Kilbourn Hall, University of Iowa Hancher Auditorium, Le Poisson Rouge, The Greene Space in New York City (hosted by NPR/Q2 Music), Italy's Accademia Chigiana, and more venues in the U.S., Canada, and Mexico.

 Recordings

 Tre Voci’s critically acclaimed self-titled album Tre Voci for ECM Records released in 2014.
 The album explores the unique flute-viola-harp instrumentation and features Claude Debussy's Sonata for Flute, Viola and Harp; Toru Takemitsu's And Then I Knew 'twas Wind; and Sofia Gubaidulina's Garten von Freuden und Traurigkeiten.